Saturday, May 21, 2011

 How smoking could affect the brains of the young

-Adolescents who smoke, bring irreparable damage to their brains.
-Their concentration decreases and impulsivity increases.
+Adolescents who smoke bring irreparable damage to their brains.
+Their concentration decreases, and impulsivity increases.

 LESS CONCENTRATION

-If you would translate this to people, you're talking about young people who start smoking between the twelfth and sixteenth, "says Nail.
+If you translate this to people, you're talking about young people who start smoking between the twelfth and sixteenth, "says Nail.
 In later life would be that workers who do it are fine.

 The researchers discovered that nicotine in adolescents leads to a permanent reduction of a specific protein, mGluR2, in the part of the brains that regulate attention and concentration.
 The protein can be stimulated with drugs, and that can also lead to less attention stimulated, but this only works temporarily.